-- (a) (a) Application Requirements. - a.
-All submissions for single-family subdivisions in the Farm and Farm Residential zoning districts that meet the space and bulk requirements listed in the appropriate zoning district may must be designed as a cluster subdivision. - a.b.
-Submissions for subdivisions in all other zoning districts that meet the space and bulk requirements listed in the appropriate zoning district may be designed as a cluster subdivision. - (b) Property located within more than one residential zoning district.
+- (a) Application Requirements.
+All submissions for single-family subdivisions that meet the space and bulk requirements listed in the appropriate zoning district may be designed as a cluster subdivision. - (b) Property located within more than one residential zoning district.
 The overall density of the subdivision shall not exceed the combination of the density requirements of the districts in which the subdivision is located, before density bonuses are applied.